-- · The information given by this feature is intended for reference only. - ACCU-FISHTM uses both low-and high-frequency echoes for the measurements regardless of the frequency mode in use. - The intensity of an echo depends on fish species.
-If the indicated length is different from the true length, you can apply an offset at the [Fish Finder-DFF1/BBDS1/ DFF1-UHD, or -DFF3/FCV] menu. - 50 kHz and 200 kHz beams are transmitted alternately without reference to the current display mode. - To reduce the error, the detection area must be 2 to 100 meters from the surface. - The signal attenuation on the inside-hull transducer is different between 50 kHz and 200 kHz.
-This attenuation causes some fish to get ignored and the fish length indicated can be shorter than true length. - Echoes from a school of fish can be in more than one layer, which can cause wrong length indication. - The fish symbol indication is not shown when the bottom echo does not appear on the screen.
+- The information given by this feature is intended for reference only. - ACCU-FISH[TM] uses both low-and high-frequency echoes for the measurements regardless of the frequency mode in use. - The intensity of an echo depends on fish species.
+If the indicated length is different from the true length, you can apply an offset at the [Fish Finder-DFF1/BBDS1/DFF-UHD, or -DFF3/FCV] menu. - 50 kHz and 200 kHz beams are transmitted alternately without reference to the current display mode. - To reduce fish size estimate errors, the detection area must be 2 to 100 meters from the surface. - This feature cannot be used with the inside-hull transducer since, depending on the transducer frequency, fish may not be detected.
+Even if fish are detected, the fish length indicated may be smaller than actual length. - Echoes from a school of fish can be in more than one layer, which can cause wrong length indication. - The fish symbol indication is not shown when the bottom echo does not appear on the screen.

-7.12.1 How to Set ACCU-FISHTM
+7.12.1 How to Set ACCU-FISH[TM]

 - 1. Press the MENU key to open the menu. - 2.
-Open the [Fish Finder-DFF1/BBDS1/ DFF1-UHD, or -DFF3/FCV] menu. - 3.
+Open the [Fish Finder-DFF1/BBDS/DFF1-UHD, or -DFF3/FCV] menu as applicable. - 3.
 Use the RotoKey to select [Measurement].